shivam1317/Cybernotes/docs/intro.md

 Hey there 👋

-Welcome to cybernotes where i share all the ctf writeups and notes which i have.
+Welcome to cybernotes where i share all the ctf writeups and notes.

+I have made this website to share my writeups and notes which i make during any ctf challenge or study.
+Also these writeups are written in simple language so that everyone can understand. i hope you will like it :)

+If you want to contribute then please check <a href="/docs/contributing">contributing</a>

-If you are interested in Tryhackme and Hackthebox writeups then goto <a href="/blog/welcome">blogs</a>
+If you are interested in CTF writeups then goto <a href="/blog/welcome">blogs</a>